When Do Babies Drop From Three to Two Naps - Baby Chick

 We’ve helped countless families guide their little ones through this transition from three to two naps and are happy to share all of our tips and tricks with you.

-• Is the last nap of the day getting shorter, or are you running out of time for one at all?
+• Is the last nap of the day getting shorter, or are you running out of time for one?

 • Is it taking your baby a long time to fall asleep for naps?